 The Basilica of Bom Jesus is best seen from September to March.

-Besides that, the church is also most visible during winters, complementing the bright sunny days with some of its parts glimmering on top.
+Besides that, the church is also most visible during winter, complementing the bright sunny days with some of its parts glimmering on top.

-The Jesuit church is India’s first minor basilica, and many consider it to be one of the best examples of Portuguese Colonial architecture in India.
+The Jesuit church is India’s first minor basilica, and many consider it one of the best examples of Portuguese Colonial architecture in India.